Religion in Berlin: Roman Catholic Church

 In 1994, Pope John Paul II elevated Berlin to the rank of an archdiocese, supervising since the simultaneously erected Diocese of Görlitz (formerly Apostolic Administration) and the prior exempt Diocese of Dresden-Meißen.

-As of 2004 the archdiocese has 386,279 Catholics out of the population of Berlin, most of Brandenburg (except of its southeastern corner, historical Lower Lusatia) and Hither Pomerania, i. e. the German part of Pomerania.
-This means that a little over 6 percent of the population in this area is Roman Catholic.
+Berlin is the seat of the Roman Catholic Archdiocese of Berlin covering the northeast of Germany.
+In 2004 there were 386,279 Catholics out of the population of the archdiocese, which covered Berlin, most of Brandenburg (except of its southeastern corner, historical Lower Lusatia) and Hither Pomerania, i. e. the German part of Pomerania.
+A little over 6 percent of the population in this area was Roman Catholic.
 There are 122 parishes in the archdiocese.

-The Roman Catholic Church claims 9.1 percent of the city's registered members in 2010.
-Berlin is the seat of the Roman Catholic Archdiocese of Berlin covering the northeast of Germany.
+The Roman Catholic Church claimed 9.1 percent of the city's registered members in 2010.

-The current archbishop is Archbishop Heiner Koch, formerly Bishop of Dresden, who was appointed by Pope Francis on Monday, 8 June 2015, to replace the former archbishop, Cardinal Rainer Maria Woelki.
+The current archbishop is Heiner Koch, formerly Bishop of Dresden, who was appointed by Pope Francis on Monday, 8 June 2015, to replace the former archbishop, Cardinal Rainer Maria Woelki.

 Orthodox Church

-About 2.7 percent of the population identify with other Christian denominations, mostly Eastern Orthodox.
+In 2010 about 2.7 percent of the population identified with other Christian denominations, mostly Eastern Orthodox.
 Berlin is also the seat of Orthodox cathedrals, such as the Cathedral of St. Boris the Baptist, one of the two seats of the Bulgarian Orthodox Diocese of Western and Central Europe, and the Resurrection of Christ Cathedral of the Diocese of Berlin (Patriarchate of Moscow).